 Carbonmade helps you build and manage an online portfolio website.
 It can be used to show off design, illustration, art, or any other type of creative work.

-Contracts & Permissions for Designers
+Graphic Design Contract Template & Permissions for Designers

 Of course, designing is not only a matter of creativity; it’s also largely about copywriting, contracts, and permissions.
 But which clauses do you need to mention?
 What kind of conditions or formulations do you have to be aware of?